 Your founding team consists of your startup’s co-founders and early hires.
 This is a group of people who bring the following qualities to the table:

-The challenge is knowing who to hire and when to hire because as a resource-constrained startup, you don’t have the luxury to make a lot of mistakes.
+The challenge is knowing who to hire and when to hire because, as a resource-constrained startup, you don’t have the luxury of making many mistakes.
 Hiring the wrong people won’t just cost you time and money, it could cost you your business.

 With that said, here are three deadly hiring mistakes every startup should avoid: